FIameCaster/prism-code-editor/readme.md

 RTL support is currently experimental due to multiple browser bugs being present:

-- In Chrome and Safari, the linenumber background won't stick when scrolling.
-The linenumbers themselves are given a background to compensate, but this isn't perfect.
+- In Chrome and Safari, the line number background won't stick when scrolling.
+The line numbers themselves are given a background to compensate, but this isn't perfect.
-- In FireFox, the first tab character on a line will sometimes be incorrectly sized.
+- In Firefox, the first tab character on a line will sometimes be incorrectly sized.
 - In Safari, absolutely positioned elements inside lines can change the order of characters when mixing RTL and LTR text and tab characters are super buggy.

 If you want to use RTL directionality, you should be aware of these bugs and use spaces instead of tabs for indenting.